 “We think they’re essential in every high-rise building, and in places where our most vulnerable residents live – places like care homes.

-“The LFB are campaigning on vital things like sprinklers because we think that no community should ever have to suffer in the way Grenfell has.”
+“The LFB is campaigning on vital things like sprinklers because we think that no community should ever have to suffer in the way Grenfell has.”

 Looking to make your care home fire safe?